dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

 - Should I move to subprocesses or debug message receiving/transmitting?
 - [Python subprocess library](https://docs.python.org/3/library/subprocess.html)
 - [Python subprocess remote start/login](https://programmer.group/experience-sharing-the-best-practice-of-remote-login-server-with-python.html)
-  - The subprocess library supports opening up ssh connections to other machines in order to start processes on those machines
+  - The subprocess library supports opening up ssh connections to other machines on the network in order to start processes on those machines
   - This would only work if the machine that is being ssh'ed into has the required dependices installed, but this is a reasonable requirement
   - Output from the remote process can be sent back to the local parent process
   - Note: I could not find better documentation of this feature than the link above;
     - I'm certain that it will work, but there is limited documentation on the functionality despite being supported by an official python library
+  - Biggest concern: We could never have a distributed system unless we have an established network.
+How else would you start a remote subprocess?
  - Meeting with Don?
  - Paul: Can I talk to you for 5 minutes after the meeting?